 At the RI Office of Innovation, Daniela oversees a diverse and strategic portfolio of projects supporting impactful innovation in RI’s most complex bureaucracies and state systems, including K-12 and higher education, state agencies, public housing authorities, and public libraries.
 Daniela comes to the Office of Innovation with 10 years of education experience, as a teacher, policy researcher, and advocate.
 Daniela started her career as a high school special education teacher in Boston, MA and most recently served as RI-CAN’s director of strategy, creating and implementing community building efforts, campaign and organizational strategy, and other special-project initiatives.
 Prior to joining RI-CAN, Daniela has worked in leadership development for education advocates; for a national think tank as an education policy researcher and analyst; and for brief stints as an program evaluator in Burkina Faso and a janitor in France.
 She has also had the pleasure of serving as an urban public school rowing coach for six years.
 Daniela holds a BA from Tufts University in international relations and an MSEd from the University of Pennsylvania in international educational development, with a focus on educational access for marginalized youth.

-Julia is the Title II, Part A (Teacher and Principal Quality) Program Supervisor at the Washington State Office of Superintendent of Public Instruction.
+Julia is the Title II, Part A (Teacher and Principal Quality) Program Lead at the Washington State Office of Superintendent of Public Instruction.
 Julia Fallon is also a technology and learning alchemist.
 She explores and interrogates the big ideas in K-12 education with tech integration – how to make sure all kids acquire the skills to participate in a digital society, and what is the collective and creative impact of thriving online communities.
 Involved with learning technologies since 1989, Julia is an avid proponent of dynamic 21st century learning experiences where highly effective instructional strategies integrate a wide range of digital technologies.
 As the state’s Technology Integration Program Manager, she streamlined strategic planning for districts moving large- and small-scale technology projects forward, championed robust PD programming for educators facing a brave new world of 1-to-1 initiatives, and spoken out for smart, flexible network policy that connects teachers and kids to a wider world of collaborative learning and dynamic scholarship.

 Michael focuses on technology’s transformative role in education.
 At Kajeet, Michael leads strategy addressing equity and scalability of mobile technology in the Education market.
 Kajeet’s portable SmartSpot and ruggedized SmartBus solutions, powered by the Kajeet Sentinel platform are connecting students across hundreds of districts to Education Broadband every day.
 Kajeet helps LEAs and SEAs to leverage LTE networks for failover and backup connections.
 Kajeet also provides solutions for mobile device management, content distribution and classroom management on student devices.